goldolphin/cate/README.md

 4. Most primitive tasks are stateless, which means combined tasks can be reused in most of the situations.
 5. Cate is very easily extended.
 The whole library is based on 3 basic interface: ITask, IContinuation & IScheduler.
    The former 2 interfaces are implemented to build customized control flows.
-The latter one can be implemented to encapsulation arbitrary thread pool.
+The latter one can be implemented to encapsulate arbitrary thread pool.

 ## Examples
-Here is an code example with detailed comments, that describes the main features:
+Here is an code example with detailed comments, which describes the main features:

 [src/test/java/net/goldolphin/cate/TaskTest.java](src/test/java/net/goldolphin/cate/TaskTest.java)